gaiaus/2024-us-presidential-general-election/harris/spending/media_related/README.md

 # Harris for President -- All Media Related Disbursements
-Based on Federal Election Commission (FEC) Filings: August 2023 - October 2024
+Based on Federal Election Commission (FEC) filings: August 2023 - October 2024

 All entries below are disbursements that include the word "MEDIA" in their description field from Harris for President's FEC filings.
 Amounts are displayed as reported to the FEC.